justin-mbca/omop-clinical-data-pipeline/docs/PROJECT_OVERVIEW.md

 1. **Healthcare Data Sources:** EHRs, labs, registries, claims, and vendors provide data, often in HL7 FHIR format and containing USCDI-required elements.
 Example files: `data/person_sample.csv`, `data/observation_sample.csv`.
 2. **Ingestion & ETL:** ETL pipelines (e.g., `etl/etl_load.py`) extract data from FHIR APIs, files, or databases, transform and map fields/codes to OMOP CDM tables and vocabularies (using mapping tables or services like Athena), and load harmonized data into relational databases (PostgreSQL, Oracle, SQL Server).
 Automation/orchestration tools (Airflow, Prefect, cloud-native) can manage and monitor workflows.
 3. **Terminology Mapping:** Local codes (ICD-10, SNOMED, LOINC, etc.) are mapped to OMOP standard concept IDs using mapping tables or vocabularies.
+OMOP vocabularies are typically downloaded in bulk from the OHDSI Athena platform (https://athena.ohdsi.org/) and loaded into your database for use in the ETL process.
 See `data/code_mapping_sample.csv` for a demo.
 4. **OMOP CDM Database:** OMOP CDM data is stored in scalable RDBMS or cloud data warehouses (AWS, Azure, GCP) and can be integrated with data lakes for large-scale analytics.
 Schema: `docs/omop_cdm_schema.sql`.
 5. **Data Quality & Metadata:** Automated validation checks for completeness, consistency, referential integrity, and code mapping are included in the ETL script.
 Data lineage and transformation steps are documented in the code and README.
 6. **Analytics, Visualization, and Reporting:** SQL, Python (pandas, matplotlib), R, SAS, Tableau, and Power BI are used for cohort selection, EDA, modeling, dashboards, and regulatory reporting.
 See `etl/analytics_visualization.py` and charts in `docs/`.